Putting oyster reefs back into Oyster Harbour

-When English explorer George Vancouver became the first European to visit the area in 1791 he was so impressed by the amount of oysters living in the bay at the mouth of the Kalgan River that he named it Oyster Harbour.
+When English explorer George Vancouver became the first European to visit the area in 1791 he was so impressed by the amount and size of the oysters growing here that he named it Oyster Harbour.

 Unfortunately, early European settlers found so many uses for the oysters that by the late 1800s they remained associated with the harbour in name only.
-With the loss of the oysters came a decline in other natural values like water quality and disease meant the oyster reefs of Oyster Harbour were no more.
+The combined effects of over harvesting, poor water quality and disease meant the oyster reefs of Oyster Harbour were no more.

-Phase 3 – With the ecological knowledge and community support obtained during Phase 2, we plan to take the project to a landscape scale – up to four hectares of reef – in Phase 3.
+With the ecological knowledge and community support obtained during the earlier stages of the project, we hope to take the project to a whole-of-system scale—constructing somewhere between five and 10 hectares of new reef!
 At this scale we will begin to make a measurable difference to fish abundance, water quality and the productivity of Oyster Harbour.